Hanoi facts - a deeper understanding of this beautiful city!

 Ho Chi Minh is the beloved leader of Vietnam and an important political figure in world history.
 He played an important role in the independence of Vietnam.
-After he passed away, the Vietnamese Government decided to build Ho Chi Minh Mausoleum to pay contribute to him.
+After he passed away, the Vietnamese Government decided to build Ho Chi Minh Mausoleum to commemorate him.

 One interesting fact is that the construction of this mausoleum was actually against Ho Chi Minh’s wish before he passed away.
-The founder ofthe Vietnam Communist Party specified that his body be cremated, with his ashes scattered over the north, center, and south of his country.
-By this way, he can be present everywhere of his beloved country.
+The founder of the Vietnam Communist Party specified that his body is cremated, with his ashes scattered over the north, center, and south of his country.
+By this way, he can be present everywhere in his beloved country.

 However, The Vietnamese Government did the absolute opposite of his wish.

 Instead, they embalmed his body and installed it in an imposing concrete-and-granite block that stands before a vast square with dim lights and placed it inside the mausoleum.
 Nowadays, the mausoleum is opened for everyone.
 Tourists can go inside and visit his embalmed body.
 However, you need to obey strict rules as they require you to pay respect.